 Address: 1819 N. Corona Street, Colorado Springs

-11. Colorado Farm and Art Market
+11. Pick up fresh produce at Colorado Farm and Art Market

-Looking for one of the best free things to do in Colorado Springs?
-Check out the Colorado Farm and Art Market, a cooperative farmers’-owned venue where you can find dozens of local vendors selling their fresh produce, warm delicious bread, wines as well as arts and crafts produced by local artisans.
+Visit the Colorado Farm and Art Market, a cooperative farmers’-owned venue where you can find dozens of local vendors selling their fresh produce, warm delicious bread, wines as well as arts and crafts produced by local artisans.

 Entrance to the market is free and you can walk around and explore numerous stalls with food and produce until you find something you want to buy.

 This is a weekly market that takes place on Wednesdays and Saturdays from June through October and twice a month from March through May.
 There’s also the Winter Wonderland market that takes place in December.

 Address: 7350 Pine Creek Road, Colorado Springs

 12. Soak in hot springs

 After enjoying some of the best adventures in Colorado Springs, it’s time to relax and get some of your energy back.
 There are numerous hot springs in the Colorado Springs area that can be visited on a half-day trip from Colorado Springs.
 Although there are no hot springs in the downtown area, all you need to do is get in your car and take a 2.5-hour drive.

 - Mount Princeton Hot Springs Resort, Nathrop – If you are looking for a resort-style accommodation with great amenities, check out hot springs in Mount Princeton where you can find hot springs, a water park as well as spa treatments, and yoga classes.
 This place makes for a perfect mini-getaway from Colorado Springs if you need to recharge your batteries before hitting the road again.